MartinThoma/MartinThoma.github.io/_posts/2012-12-17-microsoft-product-flavor-hell.md

 [10 minutes pass]

 Well, lets google for the right way to achieve a simple language change:
 {% caption align="aligncenter" width="512" caption="Google search for language change in Windows.
-About 5 minutes." url="../images/2012/12/google-search-language-change.png" alt="Google search for language change in Windows" title="Google search for language change in Windows" height="400" class="size-full wp-image-50661" %}
+About 5 minutes." url="../images/2012/12/google-search-language-change.png" alt="Google search for language change in Windows"  height="400" class="size-full wp-image-50661" %}

 So, it seems as if I needed Windows 7 Ultimate or Windows 7 Enterprise edition.
 Which version do I have?
 Let's search ... hm, seeems as there are some versions: